zoelilylain/zoelilylain/README.md

 - 👋 Hi, I’m @zoelilylain
 - 👀 I’m interested in embedded systems and modding game consoles
-- I write homebrew for consoles like the Nintendo DS and Nintendo GBA
+- I write homebrew for consoles like the Nintendo GBA

 <!---
 zoelilylain/zoelilylain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.